 This is not to be mistaken with the referral link that comes with the user account.
 That is merely for promoting to friends and families and as mentioned before, the reward you get is substantially different.

-To promote to people that you don’t know who are probably living on the other side of the country, you’ll need a blog because it can contain all sorts of information to attract a new audience, hence potential new customers for the brand.
+To promote to people that you don’t know who is probably living on the other side of the country, you’ll need a blog because it can contain all sorts of information to attract a new audience, hence potential new customers for the brand.

 First thing first, you’d need is to choose a domain name, aka the name of your website.
-Prior to that, take a moment to look at the list below and think about what products within Thrive Market that may interested you the most.
+Prior to that, take a moment to look at the list below and think about what products within Thrive Market that may interest you the most.

 - Food – Baking, beverage, cereals, snacks and etc.

-- Diet – Certified organic, certified gluten free, non-GMO, Paleo and Ketogenic
+- Diet – Certified organic, certified gluten-free, non-GMO, Paleo and Ketogenic

 - Frozen – Meat and seafood